Q. I can’t drop my cans off on the day, can I still join in?

 Q. I missed OCTACAN and have cans to donate?
 Can I still join in?

 A. We always welcome conations, they can be made directly to the foodbank Monday to Friday at 407 Moray Place next to First Church.

 Q. Do you pick up can donations from businesses?

 A. OCTACAN is an event that encourages people to come to the Octagon to make their donation.
-As a charity we have limited resources and time for staff to collect cans.
+As a charity we have limited resources and time for staff to collect cans, this takes staff away from essential community work.
 As a last resort we can organise to have your cans collected during OCTACAN and included in the final count.
-Pick–ups of 50+ cans must be arranged by Monday 27 July by emailing Jasmin on firstname.lastname@example.org or phoning 03 477 7115.
+Pick–ups of 50+ cans must be arranged by Monday 25 June by emailing Jasmin on firstname.lastname@example.org or phoning 03 477 7115.

 Q. What will the food be used for?

 A. The food will be used throughout the rest of the year to make emergency food parcels for Dunedin’s most vulnerable people.

 Q. What goes into an emergency food parcel?